software-mansion/react-native-reanimated/docs/blog/accordion.md

   }}
 />

 The **AccordionItem** component encapsulates each item in the accordion.
-Item's height is managed by `useSharedValue` hook.
+A `height` shared value manages the height of the item.
 The height dynamically adjusts based on the `isExpanded` prop, resulting in smooth expansion and collapse animations.
-The duration of these animations is controlled by the `duration` prop.
+The `duration` prop controls the duration of the animation.

 Inside the **AccordionItem**, the children represent the content section.
 It can accommodate various types of content.